 - Eat a diet high in fruits and vegetables

 - Get enough rest

 - Avoid touching your eyes, nose and mouth

 - Take a daily multivitamin

-- Use alcohol hand sanitizer only if no soap and water is available.
+- Use alcohol hand sanitizer only if no soap and water are available.

-There is no reason to guess or search online when it comes to questions about your health.
+There is no reason to guess or search online regarding questions about your health.
 At Your Doctors Online we offer free online consultations.
-That means your important healthcare questions don’t have to wait-you can get your questions answered 24 hours a day, seven days a week.
+That means your important healthcare questions don’t have to wait you can get your questions answered 24 hours a day, seven days a week.